syedf4941/subgenAI/README.md

 # SUBGEN AI SUBTITLE GENERATOR (CLI)

-A simple and efficient command-line tool that uses OpenAI's Whisper model to automatically transcribe and generate subtitles (.srt files) from any video file.
+SubgenAI is a simple and efficient command-line tool that leverages OpenAI's Whisper model to automatically transcribe and generate English subtitles from video files.
+With just a few simple commands, SubgenAI can extract audio from videos, transcribe it, and save the subtitles as SRT files.
+It supports multiple models for different trade-offs between speed and accuracy, and it provides an option to translate the transcription into English.
+The tool offers an intuitive interface with full progress tracking, timestamps, and detailed logs for every step in the process.

 ## Features